magento/knowledge-base/.github/CONTRIBUTING.md

 * Specify version of the product which is represented on the screenshot.
 If it is not Magento Commerce, add name of the product to the file name.
 * Relay what is being captured by the image, for example a screenshot of Magento Commerce Price Rule configuration would be cart-price-rule-new-231.png, cart-price-rule-saved-231.png etc. Check for existing images to follow the naming patterns.
 * Lower case.
-* Words should separated by hyphen "-", not underscore "_".
+* Words should be separated by hyphen "-", not underscore "_".
 * Use existing naming patterns.
-Check the /assets folders for existing file names.
+Check the existing file names under /assets folders as an example.

 ### Metadata